-Students seeking a teaching credential in elementary education can enroll in the Track II: Subject Matter Preparation for the Multiple Subject Teaching Credential.
-If freshmen prefer an accelerated track, they can enroll in the Track III: Blended Program, which allows them to complete their B.A. degree and complete all requirements for the Multiple Subject Teaching Credential in four years.
+Students seeking a teaching credential in elementary or early child-hood education can enroll in the Track II: Subject Matter Preparation for the Multiple Subject Teaching Credential.
+If they prefer an accelerated track, they can enroll in the Track III: Blended Program, which allows them to complete their B.A. degree and complete all requirements for the Multiple Subject Teaching Credential in four years.
 Students may transfer to another program at the end of any semester without loss of credit successfully completed in the Hutchins program.